Quick Answer

 Top Expense Trackers: What’s New in 2026

 The expense tracking landscape has transformed dramatically over the past year.
 Apps now leverage advanced AI to predict your spending patterns before you even swipe your card.
 Machine learning algorithms analyze your transaction history, calendar events, and even local trends to alert you when you’re likely to overspend in specific categories.
+Platforms built on infrastructure similar to what powers tools at Intuit and SoFi are now accessible to everyday consumers at the individual app level.

 Real-time collaboration features have become standard across leading platforms.
 Couples and roommates can now share expense tracking dashboards with granular permission settings, making it easier to manage joint finances without sacrificing individual privacy.
 These collaborative tools sync instantly across devices and offer dispute resolution features for shared expenses.
 The days of awkward Venmo requests and forgotten IOUs are finally behind us.